 GROUNDWATER SALINITY TRENDS

+UPPER AQUIFER

 Groundwater salinity trends in the Upper Aquifer are quite variable with both increasing and decreasing trends observable over the past 30 years (Fig. 15).
-Observation well MOR184 is showing a close relationship with the cumulative deviation from mean monthly rainfall graphed in light blue, with a decrease in salinity observed after the wet year in 1993 and an increase during the period of below-average rainfall from 1993 to 2006.
+Observation well MOR184 is showing a close relationship with the cumulative deviation from mean annual rainfall graphed in orange, with a decrease in salinity observed after 1992, the wettest year since 1980, and an increase during the period of below-average rainfall from 1993 to 2005.